MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 > - This feature is in preview.
 > - Copilot is a new technology that is still in development.
 It is optimized for use with the English language and has limited support with other languages.
 > - Copilot’s generative answers capability is powered by the Azure OpenAI Service and Bing Search.
-> - To understand the capabilities and limitations of this feature, see [Responsible AI FAQ for Copilot in Power Automate for desktop](faqs-copilot.md)
+> - To understand the capabilities and limitations of this feature, go to [FAQ for copilot generative answers in Power Automate for desktop](../faqs-copilot-generative-answers-power-automate-desktop.md)

 ## Availability by region